 The following advice is from Wiltshire Council HR and particularly helpful if you have staff who need to isolate long term:

 This applies to employees who have been asked to stop working, but who are being kept on the pay roll, otherwise described as ‘furloughed workers'.
 HMRC will reimburse 80% of their wages, up to £2,500 per month.
 This is to safeguard workers from being made redundant.

 You will need to:

 - Designate affected employees as ‘furloughed workers,' and notify your employees of this change changing the status of employees remains subject to existing employment law and, depending on the employment contract, may be subject to negotiation.

 - Once the new online portal is live, submit information to HMRC about the employees that have been furloughed and their earnings (HMRC will set out further details on the information required).

-Please see the below letters to our Children and Adults Care providers from our CEO for people, Terence Herbert
+Letters to our Children and Adults Care providers from our CEO for people, Terence Herbert

 Advice from BSW CCG

 - As of the 18 March 2020 National guidance has been released for Care Homes, this does not prevent visitors from seeing family.
 To minimise the risk of transmission, care home providers are advised to review their visiting policy, by asking no one to visit who has suspected COVID-19 or is generally unwell, and by emphasising good hand hygiene for visitors.
 Contractors on site should be kept to a minimum.
 The review should also consider the well being of residents, and the positive impact of seeing friends and family.

 a) We are restricting Visitors and will only allow 1 person to visit per patient on our community wards (we are not allowing any visitors under the age of 18 years old)